-Basinwide water quality planning is a watershed-based approach to restoring and protecting the quality of North Carolina's surface waters.
-Basinwide water quality plans are prepared by the NC Division of Water Quality (DWQ) for each of the 17 major river basins in the state (Figure 1 and Table 1).
+Basinwide water quality planning is a nonregulatory watershed-based approach to restoring and protecting the quality of North Carolina's surface waters.
+The NC Division of Water Quality (DWQ) prepares Basinwide water quality plans for each of the seventeen major river basins in the state (Figure 1 and Table 1).
 Preparation of a basinwide water quality plan is a five-year process, which is broken down into three phases (Table 2).
 While these plans are prepared by DWQ, their implementation and the protection of water quality entail the coordinated efforts of many agencies, local governments and stakeholder groups throughout the state.
 The first cycle of plans was completed in 1998.
 Each plan is updated at five-year intervals.